Outlaw (TV series): Reception

 As of September 15, 2010, Outlaw has an average score of 36/100 on Metacritic based on 23 reviews from television critics.
 Barry Garron of The Hollywood Reporter appreciated the potential of Outlaw though he called the premise preposterous and likened it to a fairy tale.
 John Doyle of The Globe and Mail said that Outlaw is "not the best advertisement for quality TV drama."
 Doyle concluded by saying the show is "for fans of melodramatic legal shows only."

 In its first airing against CBS's new drama Blue Bloods, on September 24, 2010, Outlaw was watched by roughly 4.893 million viewers, while Blue Bloods was watched by 13.013 million.

 Episodes

 The series premiered September 14, 2010 on Global in Canada and debuted in the U.S. on NBC on September 15, 2010.
 Though NBC moved Outlaw to Saturdays when they canceled the show Global continued to broadcast the remaining episodes on Fridays.
+All episodes of this show (apart from "Pilot") start with the phrase "In Re:".